-Flaky biscuit dough is seasoned with cinnamon and sugar, then baked until it’s caramelized.
-This pull apart cinnamon banana monkey bread dessert is a real sweet treat!
+Cinnamon banana monkey bread is a sweet way to kick off any weekend!
+Flaky biscuit dough is seasoned with cinnamon and sugar, then baked until it’s caramelized, warm, golden, and gooey.
+This pull apart bread is irresistibly delicious!

-This year, I’m really grateful that Brian and I are having a non-traditional Christmas.
-There will be no tinsel-topped trees casting their pine scented needles onto our carpet, no halls decked with boughs of holly, no gift swapping with relatives that we only see once a year, and frankly, don’t care all that much for, and no pushing and shoving our way through the overcrowded shopping malls, dodging shoppers with cart rage and a vengeance for our ankles.
+There will be not be a tinsel-topped tree casting its pine scented needles onto our carpet.
+No halls will be decked with boughs of holly, and there will be no gift swapping with relatives that we rarely see.
+And there will be no pushing and shoving our way through over crowded shopping malls, dodging shoppers with cart rage.

 Instead of the madness, we’ll celebrate the Christmas holiday quietly, cuddled up on the couch with our fur babies.
 We’ll listen to our favorite holiday music, enjoy homemade beef bourguignon for dinner, and celebrate Jesus’ birthday with a slice of double chocolate cake.

 We will bring out the gifts that we bought while shopping together on Black Friday.
 We’ll laugh about how pathetic we are, lacking the self control and patience to wait until Christmas to exchange gifts.

 Eskimo kisses and smiles will be exchanged as we thank God for the incredible blessings that he’s given to us this year.

 Our day will become sweeter when we share miniature loaves of cinnamon banana monkey bread.